Ben-KC/flying-tomato/README.md

 * Is this going to become a real, usable Pomodoro timer?
 **Not at the moment.
-I was looking for a good way to start learning how to use the [`tui`](https://crates.io/crates/tui) crate and though this would be a fun way to do that.
+I was looking for a good way to start learning how to use the [`tui`](https://crates.io/crates/tui) crate and thought this would be a fun way to do that.
 I might still come back and build on this as a continued learning opportunity, though.**